 Download Polarr Photo Editor (Free, $24 yearly)

 If you are using a Windows tablet that supports touch screen, Instagram has announced an app just for you.
 The app is available on the Windows Store, but what about other users?
 This is where Gramblr comes into the picture.

 Earlier, Gramblr didn’t support vertical pictures, but I think they have made some changes in their API because the current version does support it.
 Here is a screenshot.

 As you can see, Gramblr does the trick.
 The app is free to use and works on all Windows-powered machines including 32bit versions.
 You will have to create a free account but there is no need to verify your email ID.
 Just select, crop, add filters, add a caption, and post it on your Instagram.

 Download Gramblr (Free)

-Wrapping Up: Post Vertical Photos on Instagram
+Post Vertical Photos on Instagram

 Instagram was originally designed to be used on mobile devices like Android and iOS.
 But that doesn’t mean you cannot use it on your PC or Macbooks.
 Whether you need an online tool or offline software, we have got your Instagramming needs covered.